Skip to content

 If you are considering having a lodger, legally, there are a few things you need to check first.

-• if you are a tenant looking to rent a room out at the property you yourself are renting, you must speak to your landlord.
-Again, you will typically need their agreement;
+• If you are a tenant looking to rent a room out at the property you are renting, you must speak to your landlord because you will typically need their agreement.

-• if you own your home, you will need to speak to your mortgage provider to ensure that having a lodger will not breach the terms of your mortgage contract with them.
-You will also need to get their permission;
+• If you own your home, you will need to speak to your mortgage provider to ensure that taking on a lodger will not breach the terms of your mortgage contract with them.
+You will also need to get their permission.

-• if you're a leaseholder, you should check the terms of your lease agreement and, again, may need permission from the leaseholder.
+• If you’re a leaseholder, you should check the terms of your lease agreement.
+Again, may need permission from the freeholder.

 Do I need a new home insurance policy if I have a lodger?

-Different home insurers may have different approaches as to covering a lodger.
-In the first instance, speak to your current home insurance provider to understand your insurance options.
+Different home insurers may have different approaches when it comes to covering a lodger.

 Do lodgers need their own insurance?

 Typically, yes.
-Your lodger home and contents cover generally will only provide cover for your buildings, contents and any liability issues.
-Your lodger may need to buy their own renter's contents insurance to ensure that their personal possessions are covered.
+Your lodger home and contents cover will generally only provide cover for your buildings, contents and any liability issues.
+Your lodger may need to buy their own contents insurance to ensure that their possessions are covered.

-• you will need to inform your local authority if you have a lodger because it could affect your council tax;
+• You will need to check with your local authority if you have a lodger because it could affect your council tax.

 Why choose UKinsuranceNET for your lodger insurance?